Alosa chrysochloris (Rafinesque, 1820)

 Basis for Listing

 The historical distribution of the Skipjack Herring (Alosa chrysochloris) in Minnesota was restricted to the Mississippi River downstream of St. Anthony Falls, Lake St. Croix and the St. Croix River downstream of Taylors Falls, and Big Stone Lake and the Minnesota River.
 The Skipjack Herring was last reported from Big Stone Lake (Big Stone County) in 1920 and persisted in Lake St. Croix (Washington County) until 1928.
-The loss of this species was attributed to the completion, in 1913, of U.S. Lock and Dam 19 at Keokuk Iowa.
-This is the highest dam on the Mississippi River and became a barrier to the species annual spawning migrations (Eddy and Underhill 1974).
+The loss of this species was attributed to the completion, in 1913, of U.S. Lock and Dam 19 at Keokuk, Iowa.
+This is the highest dam on the Mississippi River and became a barrier to the species' annual spawning migrations (Eddy and Underhill 1974).
 Consequently, populations declined dramatically, and this species was not reported in Minnesota for decades and was considered extirpated.
-Then, in the high-water year of 1986, the Skipjack Herring returned to Lake Pepin (Goodhue County), where several anglers caught adults and Minnesota Department of Natural Resources (MDNR) fisheries survey crews found young of the year.
+Then, in the high-water year of 1986, the Skipjack Herring returned to Lake Pepin (Goodhue County), where several anglers caught adults and Minnesota Department of Natural Resources (MDNR) fisheries survey crews found young of the year (Hatch et al. 2003).
 Because of its rediscovery in the state and the documented evidence of successful spawning, the Skipjack Herring was listed as a special concern species in 1996.

-The species continues to make rare appearances, however, never in the numbers seen in 1986.
-In 2013, following the completion and analyses of targeted surveys, the status of the Skipjack Herring was elevated to endangered.
+The species continues to make rare appearances, though never in the numbers seen in 1986.
+In 2013, following the completion and analyses of targeted surveys (Schmidt and Proulx 2009), the status of the Skipjack Herring was elevated to endangered.